HarshMalik7/CNN-Architecture-for-CIFAR-10/README.md

 For a given batch size b, your network should receive a b × 3 × 32 × 32 tensor composed of b images of shape 3 × 32 × 32 and output a b × 10 logits matrix O. You should use a cross entropy loss for training.
 You should make the remaining decisions (such as hyperparameter settings) by yourself.

+# 4 Improving the results
+Your next task is to improve the results of your initial implementation.
+You should train different neural networks in the training dataset to find a neural network that achieves the highest possible accuracy in the testing dataset.
+Your mark will depend on this accuracy.

+Note that you are being asked to use the testing dataset as if it were a validation dataset in order to simplify this assignment.
+This is generally a methodological mistake, since a testing dataset should only be used to assess generalization after the hyperparameters are chosen (rather than used to choose hyperparameters).

+You are not allowed to radically change the basic architecture described in Section 2.
+For example, each intermediate block must weight the outputs of independent convolutional layers using coefficients obtained by a fully connected layer that receives the average value of each chan- nel of the input image.
+As a general rule, reverting your implementation to an implementation of the basic architecture described in Section 2 should be trivial.

+If you are not sure whether a change would be considered too radical, please ask.
+This assignment is intended to assess whether you are able to implement an architecture based on a high-level description (rather than copying or adapting existing code).
+Therefore, you will receive no marks if you implement an architecture that is not clearly based on the basic architecture described in Section 2, regardless of its performance.

+You should store the following statistics about the neural network that achieves the highest accuracy in the testing dataset: loss for each training batch, training accuracy after each epoch, and testing accuracy after each epoch.
+You should plot the loss for each training batch.
+You should also plot the training accuracy and testing accuracy for each training epoch.

+# Results
+Given the guidelines above for my coursework, the model I constructed gave me 85% accuracy on the test dataset.
+The constructed model is present in this repository.